Skip to content

 Welcome!

 I am a Rosenwald Postdoctoral Fellow in U.S. Foreign Policy and International Security at the Davidson Institute for Global Security at Dartmouth College, where I am also the Spencer Fellow.
+In Fall 2027, I will join the Department of Government at the University of Texas at Austin as an Assistant Professor.
 I earned my Ph.D. in political science from the University of Chicago in 2025.

-My research focuses on international security, U.S. foreign policy, grand strategy, public opinion, and American political development.
-My work is united by an interest in the ways international politics influences society and politics at home.
+My research focuses on international security, U.S. foreign policy, grand strategy, domestic politics, intelligence, and American political development.
+Across these areas, I am interested in how international politics and domestic politics shape one another.

 My research has been published in Security Studies.

-Beyond academia, I research and write on topics related to international politics, intelligence, influence operations, propaganda, and the domestic politics of U.S. foreign policy.
+Beyond academia, I write on international politics, intelligence, and the domestic politics of U.S. foreign policy.
 My research has been supported by Stand Together Trust, the Institute for Humane Studies, and the University of Chicago’s Forum for Free Expression.

 Previously, I served as a Ph.D.
 Fellow with the U.S. House Foreign Affairs Committee, was a Hans J. Morgenthau Fellow at the Notre Dame International Security Center, and participated in Columbia University’s Summer Workshop on the Analysis of Military Operations and Strategy, as well as the Summer Seminar on History and Statecraft sponsored by the Clements Center for National Security at the University of Texas at Austin.